Top 10 Facts About Jaguars

 6. Jaguars Prey on Any Meat That Crosses Their Path

 Their territory is much dependent on how plentiful their prey is.
 Fortunately, these cats are not picky eaters and will eat anything in their paths, including deer, armadillos, monkey, cattle, and even lizards.
-They do not need to be very choosy as they are built for catching and eating most any animal.
+They do not need to be very selective as they can catch and eat most any animal.

 7. Their Strong Jaws Can Bite Through a Turtle Shell or Alligator Skull

-Not only are they able to catch most any animal due to their ability to swim, climb, and run, they also have very powerful jaws that can pierce a skull of an alligator or the shell of a sea turtle.
-This allows them to not be very choosy in what they choose to eat, allowing them to survive in almost any climate, despite preferring moist warm areas.
+Not only are they able to catch most any animal due to their ability to swim, climb, and run, they also have mighty jaws that can pierce a skull of an alligator or the shell of a sea turtle.
+Their powerful jaw allows them not to be very selective in what they choose to eat, allowing them to survive in almost any climate, despite preferring moist warm areas.

 8. Have Lost More Than Half of Their Original Habitat

 Unfortunately, even though they can survive in many climates, where they currently live is continually being threatened by farmers who will kill them to protect their livestock and ranchers who have large pieces of property.
 Jaguars now occupy only half of their original domain.
-Their survival is important since they are the top predators and help equalize the ecosystem and allow for a healthy environment.
-By protecting them, we are able to protect those lower on the food chain including plant life.
+Their survival is essential since they are the top predators and help equalize the ecosystem and allow for a healthy environment.
+By protecting them, we can protect those lower on the food chain, including plant life.

 9. Many Are Killed and Used for Medicinal Purposes

-Losing of their territory is not their only threat.
-They are also hunted for various reasons.
-Many hunt them to protect their own livestock, but also for trade purposes and eventually used for medicinal purposes.
-Their bodies are boiled down for up to a week until their bodies become a glue-like substance and sold on the black market in jars.
+Hunting is also a great threat to these magnificent beasts.
+Many kill them to protect their livestock, but also for trade purposes and eventually used for medicinal purposes.
+Their bodies are boiled down for up to a week until their bodies become a glue-like substance, and then they are sold on the black market in jars.
 Jaguar paste is believed to treat arthritis pain as well as improve sexual performance.
 People still choose to use these methods, despite alternatives being available.

 10. Jaguars Are Classified as Near Threatened

-Unfortunately, due to the limiting of their territory and illegal hunting and trade of these great cats, they are considered near threatened on the scale of endangered animals.
-This means that their number is showing a slow decline, but with intervention, we should be able to revive the species.
-Such efforts such as a jaguar preserve like that of the Cockscomb Basin Wildlife Sanctuary in Belize, which was created in 1986, have helped replenish the population.
+Unfortunately, due to the limiting of their territory and illegal hunting and trade of these magnificent cats, they are considered near threatened on the scale of endangered animals.
+Threatened means that their number is showing a slow decline, but with intervention, we should be able to revive the species.
+Jaguar preserves like that of the Cockscomb Basin Wildlife Sanctuary in Belize, created in 1986, have helped replenish the population.

 - 10 amazing jaguar facts | Facts about jaguars - Discover Wildlife